 Two-point time-series data, characterized by baseline and follow-up observations, are frequently encountered in health research.
-We study a novel two-point time-series structure without a control group, which is driven by an observational routine clinical dataset collected to monitor key risk markers of type-2 diabetes (T2D) and cardiovascular disease (CVD).
-We propose a resampling approach called 'I-Rand' for independently sampling one of the two time points for each individual and making inference on the estimated causal effects based on matching methods.
+We study a novel two-point timeseries structure without a control group, which is driven by an observational routine clinical dataset collected to monitor key risk markers of type-2 diabetes (T2D) and cardiovascular disease (CVD).
+We propose a resampling approach called "I-Rand" for independently sampling one of the two-time points for each individual and making inferences on the estimated causal effects based on matching methods.
 The proposed method is illustrated with data from a service-based dietary intervention to promote a low-carbohydrate diet (LCD), designed to impact risk of T2D and CVD.
-Baseline data contain a pre-intervention health record of study participants, and health data after LCD intervention are recorded at the follow-up visit, providing a two-point timeseries pattern without a parallel control group.
-Using this approach we find that obesity is a significant risk factor of T2D and CVD, and an LCD approach can significantly mitigate the risks of T2D and CVD.
-We provide code that implements our method.
+Baseline data contain a pre-intervention health record of study participants, and health data after LCD intervention are recorded at the follow-up visit, providing a two-point time-series pattern without a parallel control group.
+Using this approach we find that obesity is a significant risk factor of T2D and CVD, we provide code that implements our method.